HKU-BAL/Clair/README.md

 *For the submodules listed below, you use the `-h` or `--help` option for available options.*

-`clair/` | Note: submodules under this folder is Pypy incompatiable, please run using Python
+`clair/` | Note: submodules under this folder are Pypy incompatible, please run using Python
 ---: | ---
 `call_var` | Call variants using candidate variant tensors.
 `callVarBam` | Call variants directly from a BAM file.